-If you want to install django CMS into an existing project, or prefer to configure django CMS by hand, rather than using the automated installer, see How to install django CMS by hand and then follow the rest of the tutorials.
+If you want to install django CMS into an existing project, or prefer to configure django CMS by hand, rather than using the django CMS quistart project, see Installing django CMS and then follow the rest of the tutorials.

-Either way, you'll be able to find support and help from the numerous friendly members of the django CMS community, either on our Discourse forum or our Slack group.
+Either way, you'll be able to find support and help from the numerous friendly members of the django CMS community on our Discord server.